E-Commerce Platform Comparison for Singapore SMEs: Shopify vs WooCommerce vs Custom

 - WooCommerce plugin: Free

-- Hosting: SGD 40–200/month (depends on traffic and reliability)
+- Hosting: SGD 40-200/month

 - Domain: SGD 10-20/year

-- SSL certificate: Usually free (included with hosting)
+- SSL: Usually free with hosting

-- Essential plugins: SGD 50–300/month (payment gateways, inventory, shipping, security)
+- Essential plugins: SGD 50-300/month

 Best For